Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Methods

 \subsection{Simulation}

-The \sphinxs suite comprises cosmological radiation-hydrodynamic simulations designed to investigate galaxy properties during the epoch of reionisation \citep{Rosdahl2018,Rosdahl2022}.
+The \sphinxs\ suite comprises cosmological radiation-hydrodynamic simulations designed to investigate galaxy properties during the epoch of reionisation \citep{Rosdahl2018,Rosdahl2022}.
 With a spatial resolution of 10.9 pc (physical) at $z=6$ and a dark matter resolution of $2.5\times10^5\,\msun$, the \sphinx simulation captures the evolution of roughly $32,000$ star-forming halos at $z=6$\footnote{The \sphinx\ simulation is run down to $z=4.64$, where it contains approximately $32,500$ star-forming halos.} and resolves galaxies hosted by dark matter halos with masses down to the atomic cooling limit ($M_\mathrm{vir}\sim 10^8\,\msun$).
+Dark matter halos are identified using the {\sc AdaptaHOP} halo finder \citep{Tweed2009} and star particles are assigned to the nearest (sub)halos.
+Galaxies are defined as the associations of gas cells and star particles within each (sub)halo.
 The large volume of the \sphinx\ $(20\,\mathrm{cMpc})^3$ allows an analysis of the photometric and spectroscopic properties of galaxies spanning stellar masses up to $\mstar\approx 10^{10}\,\msun$ \citep{Katz2023}.

-In \sphinx, gas cooling from hydrogen and helium is computed by solving non-equilibrium chemistry coupled with ionizing radiation \citep{Rosdahl2013}, while metal and molecular cooling are incorporated, following the approach of \citet{Rosen1995}.
+In \sphinx, gas cooling from hydrogen and helium is computed by solving non-equilibrium chemistry coupled with ionising radiation \citep{Rosdahl2013}, while metal and molecular cooling are incorporated, following the approach of \citet{Rosen1995}.
 As described by \citet{Kimm2017,Rosdahl2018}, stellar particles form when the gas collapses and becomes gravitationally unstable, with the star formation efficiency regulated by local turbulence.
-When a stellar particle with a mass as low as $m_\star=400\,\msun$ forms, ionizing radiation is injected into its host cell by interpolating SEDs of different ages and metallicities from the BPASS model \citep[][version 2.2.1]{Stanway2018}.
+When a stellar particle with a mass as low as $m_\star=400\,\msun$ forms, ionising radiation is injected into its host cell by interpolating SEDs of different ages and metallicities from the BPASS model \citep[][version 2.2.1]{Stanway2018}.
 This radiation then propagates through the interstellar medium (ISM), heating nearby gas and transferring momentum to the absorbing cells \citep{Rosdahl2013}.
 After 4--50 Myr of stellar evolution, supernovae occur and enrich both the ISM and the circumgalactic medium \citep{Kimm2014,Kimm2015}.
 Additional details regarding the physical modelling in \sphinx\ are provided by \citet{Rosdahl2018,Rosdahl2022}.